sjiveson/nfs-server-alpine/README.md

 `docker run -d --name nfs --privileged -v /some/where/fileshare:/nfsshare -e SHARED_DIRECTORY=/nfsshare itsthenetwork/nfs-server-alpine:latest`

 Add `--net=host` or `-p 2049:2049` to make the shares externally accessible via the host networking stack.
-This isn't necessary if using [Rancher](http://rancher.com/) or linking containers in some other way.
+This isn't necessary if using [Rancher](https://rancher.com/) or linking containers in some other way.

 Adding `-e READ_ONLY=true` will cause the exports file to contain `ro` instead of `rw`, allowing only read access by clients.

-Adding `-e SYNC=true` will cause the exports file to contain `sync` instead of `async`, allowing synchronous mode.
+Adding `-e SYNC=true` will cause the exports file to contain `sync` instead of `async`, enabling synchronous mode.
 Check the exports man page for more information: https://linux.die.net/man/5/exports.

+Adding `-e PERMITTED="10.11.99.*"` will permit only hosts with an IP address starting 10.11.99 to mount the file share.

 Due to the `fsid=0` parameter set in the **/etc/exports file**, there's no need to specify the folder name when mounting from a client.
 For example, this works fine even though the folder being mounted and shared is /nfsshare: